erincalhoun/fair-training-sop/docs/develop.md

 - Define access rules from the beginning
 - Alt-text wherever possible
-- Comprehensive instructions for required tools or resources.
+- Comprehensive instructions for required tools or resources

 ### Interoperability

 - Open platforms and formats
 - Standard domain-specific language
-- Best practices for content organization.
+- Best practices for content organization

 ### Reusability
-- Customizable design
-  - Lesson plan
-  - Modular
+- Modular design
-  - Proper citations and links
 - Context for use
 - License and attribution